betterscientificsoftware/python-for-hpc/tutorials/python.conda.md

     conda install mpi4py

+These packages will now be using mpich instead of openmpi.

 One answer to this is to try to install packages in one line as follows:

     conda install petsc mpi4py openmpi

-If this does not work, then sometimes combining source distributions with Conda can be used to create customized builds, along with `--no-deps` flags.
+If this does not work, then sometimes combining source distributions with Conda can be used to create customized builds.

 When installing on a system with an existing MPI, such as a cluster, then it is highly recommended that mpi4py is installed on top of the system MPI.
 This can be done in the Conda environment using pip install as follows:

-    env MPICC=$(which cc) pip install mpi4py
+    env MPICC=$(which cc) pip install mpi4py --no-binary mpi4py

+As dependencies are also installed, this command is telling pip to install mpi4py and then only use source distributions for those packages listed after the `--no-binary` option (an `:all` argument is also available).
+Set MPICC to the MPI compiler to be used.

 If working in a cross-compilation environment, ensure the correct compiler and MPI libraries are loaded.

 ## Combining with external dependencies

 Python will locate installed packages according to sys.path which can be checked by: